Tony Alford

 Tony Alford (born November 27, 1968) is an American college football coach.
 He is the running backs coach and run game coordinator for the University of Michigan, positions he has held since 2024.
-Alford has served as an assistant college football coach throughout the Midwest for 30 years, most recently coaching at Ohio State before leaving to coach the Michigan Wolverines.
+Alford has served as an assistant college football coach throughout the Midwest for over 30 years, including at Notre Dame and Ohio State, before coaching the Michigan Wolverines.

 Playing career

 Alford graduated from Doherty High School in Colorado Springs, Colorado after moving to the area his Senior year from Kent, Ohio.
 He went on to play for Colorado State from 1987 to 1990.
 He was a 1,000-yard rusher and a Doak Walker Award nominee at Colorado State.
 He gained 1,035 yards in 1989 as a junior under first-year Rams coach Earle Bruce.
 Alford was named first-team all-Western Athletic Conference that season and honorable mention All-America by USA Today.

 Following his graduation, Alford was on the preseason squad for the Denver Broncos of the National Football League (NFL) and for the Birmingham Fire of the World League of American Football (WLAF).